 - Requires assembly

 If this makes sense the thing I like about the legs is also the thing I don’t like.
-I like that the legs can be stored within the workbench.
+I like that the legs can be stored within the Portable Workbench.
 They are pretty easy to go on and it is as simple as popping them out of the docked area, then place the leg in the hole, then twist and lock.
 What I’m not a fan of is after a long day you’d have to untwist all the legs and then dock them.
 It’s not that big of a deal but it would be nice if the legs folded.
 Also, if one of the holding clip happens to break you now have to keep up with that leg.

 I really like the slot feature that’s integrated into the bench.
 The threaded rod accessories that come with the workbench is also a nice touch.
 This addition makes the workbench versatile.
 All you need is a piece of lumber, drill a couple of holes in it for the rods, and now you have a router fence.
 The slats also make for a great feature to hold things down.
 Given that you have the right clamps, these small bar clamps can do the trick.